-The Concurrent Program provides ongoing support to individuals who are experiencing addiction and mental health issues.
-The program currently offers individual and group support and case management services.
-The STAGES group (Sobriety Through Accessing Group Education and Support) provides an ongoing maintenance and peer support for individuals who have already received treatment for addictions.
+The Concurrent Program provides ongoing support to individuals who are experiencing substance use and mental health issues.
+The program currently offers individual and group support.

 Counsellors provide up to 6 sessions of 1 to 1 support, which are tailored to meet the clients where they are in their recovery journey.
 Staff focus on skill building for individuals that are wanting to build skills to reduce or stop their substance use, including:

 - Education about substance use and mental health

 - Increasing knowledge of substance use and the process of recovery; skills to quit or reduce use